The rules are simple: Outsmart and kill all the others to become a god.

 In Chapter 57, there is Mur Mur's true form.

-Babies Ever After: The epilogue depicts 3rd World Ai (7th) and 2nd world Minene (9th); the first of which is pregnant and the second of which has two babies... who have apparently inherited part of Deus' power which was in her.
+Babies Ever After: The epilogue depicts third world Ai (Seventh) and second world Minene (Ninth); the first of which is pregnant and the second of which has two babies... who have apparently inherited part of Deus's power which was in her.

 Badass: Yuno without a doubt.
 Naturally smart and cunning, she's also deadly with just about any weapon from melee weapons to guns; a true armsmaster.

-He definitely earned his title of the strongest Non-Diary holder in his Spin-off, Paradox, where in one fell swoop, he seduces the 6th, befriends the 5th, and allies himself with one half of the 7th and one of the 8th's followers, all without use of a diary.
+He definitely earned his title of the strongest non-Diary holder in his spin-off, Paradox, where in one fell swoop, he seduces the Sixth, befriends the Fifth, and allies himself with one half of the Seventh and one of the Eighth's followers, all without use of a diary.
 This because he got bored of following Yuki's path, and so decided to Screw Destiny.

 Barbie Doll Anatomy: Averted in Chapter 52 after being played straight for the rest of the series.